 The Twenty-First Century Communications and Video Accessibility Act (CVAA) requires programs shown on television with captions and later online to also be captioned.
-In its Internet-Protocol (IP) Closed Captioning rules, the FCC created separate deadlines new programming, which is posted online after the rules are in effect, and archival programming, which is programming posted online before the rules going in effect but shown or re-aired later on television.
+In its Internet-Protocol (IP) Closed Captioning rules, the FCC created separate deadlines for new programming, which is posted online after the rules are in effect, and archival programming, which is programming posted online before the rules going in effect but shown or re-aired later on television.

 As of September 30, 2013, 100% of new video programming shown on television with captions must have captions when shown online.